 What is diabetes?

-Diabetes is a serious chronic health condition which occurs when there is too much glucose in the blood.
+Diabetes mellitus, or diabetes, is a serious chronic health condition which occurs when there is too much glucose in the blood.
 Over time high glucose levels can damage the body’s blood vessels and nerves, leading to long term health complications such as heart, kidney and eye disease, and nerve damage in the feet.

 The main types of diabetes are: